Why Y DNA testing and why is it a team sport?

 1. A robust project management web based platform for sharing and categorizing information that is critical to the newbies, future generations and non-technicians.

-2. The largest accessible and compliant matching database for Y genetic genealogy.
+2. The largest accessible matching database for Y genetic genealogy.
 This is a database of real people who’ve shown some inclination for spending their own money on DNA testing.

-4. Convenience because of multiple test types (Big Y, STR panels, SNP Packs, mtDNA, Family Finder, etc.) available based on DNA samples that are safely stored.
+5. Convenience because of multiple test types (Big Y700, STR panels, SNP Packs, mtDNA, Family Finder, etc.) available based on DNA samples that are safely stored.

-7. They are an early feeder of your SNPs into a broader set of offerings including products from National Geographic Society organization sponsored tests that are used all over the world.
+9. They are an early feeder of your SNPs into a broader set of offerings including products that are used all over the world.

 Why Y STRs and how are they used?